Skip to Main Content

 A Practical Breakdown of the Role in the Czech Republic

+Here is the breakdown.
 The scope of a fixer's work stretches wider than most first-time clients expect.
-In the Czech Republic specifically, the role carries additional weight because of the country's film incentive programme, its multi-layered permit system, and the reality that while Czech crews are among Europe's most skilled, the working language of the local industry is Czech — not English.
+In the Czech Republic specifically, the role carries extra weight because of the country's film rebates scheme, its multi-layered permit system, and the reality that while Czech crews are among Europe's most skilled, the working language of the local industry is Czech — not English.
 Here is what a fixer handles, stage by stage.

-- ●[Filming permits](/services/pre-production/film-permit-acquisition/) — navigating Prague Film Commission processes, coordinating with municipal offices in Brno, Karlovy Vary, and Cesky Krumlov, and managing heritage site approvals through national monument authorities
+• [Filming permits](/services/pre-production/film-permit-acquisition/) — handling Prague Film Commission processes, setting up with city offices in Brno, Karlovy Vary, and Cesky Krumlov, and managing heritage site approvals through national monument authorities

-- ●[Crew sourcing](/services/film-crew/) — tapping into the deep pool of experienced Czech technicians trained at FAMU and honed across decades of international productions at Barrandov
+• [Crew sourcing](/services/film-crew/) — tapping into the deep pool of skilled Czech technicians trained at FAMU and honed across decades of global shoots at Barrandov

-- ●Equipment — arranging rental from Prague-based houses, coordinating customs for imported specialist gear, and sourcing backup equipment from a market that services hundreds of productions annually
+• Gear — arranging rental from Prague-based houses, setting up customs for imported pro gear, and sourcing backup gear from a market that services hundreds of shoots annually

-- ●[Location scouting](/services/pre-production/location-scouting-services/) — finding the specific street, castle, or forest that matches the brief while confirming permit feasibility, access logistics, and whether the location can double convincingly for whichever other European city the script requires
+• [Location scouting](/services/pre-production/location-scouting-services/) — finding the specific street, castle, or forest that matches the brief while confirming permit feasibility, access logistics, and whether the location can double convincingly for whichever other European city the script needs

-- ●Czech Film Incentive administration — structuring qualifying expenditure, coordinating with the Czech Film Fund, and ensuring the production meets the requirements for the 20% cash rebate (plus the 10% regional bonus for work outside Prague)
+• Czech Film Incentive admin — structuring qualifying expenditure, setting up with the Czech Film Fund, and making sure the production meets the needs for the 20% cash rebates (plus the 10% regional bonus for work outside Prague)

-- ●Translation and cultural mediation — converting not just language but professional norms, negotiation styles, and the unwritten rules of Czech production culture for visiting crews
+• Translation and cultural mediation — converting not just language but pro norms, deal-making styles, and the unwritten rules of Czech production culture for visiting crews

-- ●Transport and accommodation — organising vehicle fleets across a country where Prague's medieval street grid creates genuine logistical puzzles for unit moves and parking base camps
+• Transport and lodging — organising car fleets across a country where Prague's medieval street grid creates genuine logistical puzzles for unit moves and parking base camps

-- ●Budget construction — building accurate Czech-market budgets that account for local crew rates, studio rental costs, seasonal pricing variations, and the administrative fees involved in rebate qualification
+• Budget construction — building accurate Czech-market budgets that account for local crew rates, studio rental costs, seasonal pricing variations, and the administrative fees involved in rebates qualification

 Pre-Production: Where Czech Shoots Are Won or Lost

+Here is how it adds up.
 The Czech Republic rewards preparation.
-The 20% cash rebate is generous but demands rigorous documentation from the outset — the qualifying Czech company must be established, expenditure must be structured correctly, and the Czech Film Fund application has specific requirements around cultural and economic tests.
-A fixer who understands this process begins rebate planning from day one, not as an afterthought.
-Simultaneously, they scout locations — and in the Czech Republic, scouting is a particular art.
-Prague alone offers Gothic, Renaissance, Baroque, Art Nouveau, Brutalist, and modern architecture within walking distance, which is precisely why it doubles for so many cities on screen.
+The 20% cash rebates is generous but demands tight records from the outset — the qualifying Czech firm must be set up, expenditure must be structured correctly, and the Czech Film Fund application has specific needs around cultural and economic tests.
+A fixer who knows this process starts rebates planning from day one, not as an afterthought.
+At once, they scout locations — and in the Czech Republic, scouting is a specific art.
+Prague alone gives Gothic, Renaissance, Baroque, Art Nouveau, Brutalist, and modern build style within walking distance.
+This is precisely why it doubles for so many cities on screen.
 The fixer's job is to find the exact corner that sells the illusion while confirming that the permit timeline, noise restrictions, and pedestrian traffic are manageable.
-Outside Prague, locations in Karlovy Vary, Cesky Krumlov, and the Bohemian countryside require coordination with regional authorities who operate on different timelines and with different expectations than the Prague Film Commission.
+Outside Prague, locations in Karlovy Vary, Cesky Krumlov, and the Bohemian countryside need planning with regional authorities who operate on different timelines and with different expectations than the Prague Film Commission.

 Production: Keeping the Machine Running

+Here is the run-down.
 Once cameras roll, the fixer becomes the operational spine of the local shoot.
-In the Czech Republic, this means managing relationships with location owners who may have hosted dozens of productions and have firm expectations, coordinating with Prague's city police for street closures (a process with strict lead-time requirements), and solving the inevitable daily surprises — a permit condition that was misunderstood, a piece of equipment stuck in customs, a location neighbour who objects to generator noise at dawn.
-Czech crews are experienced and professional, but they work in Czech.
-The fixer ensures that the visiting director's intentions are communicated accurately to the local gaffer, that the Czech camera assistant understands the visiting DP's specific equipment preferences, and that the daily rhythm of the set accommodates both the international production's pace and Czech labour regulations around breaks and overtime.
+In the Czech Republic, this means managing relationships with location owners who may have hosted dozens of shoots and have firm expectations, setting up with Prague's city police for street closures (a process with strict lead-time needs), and solving the inevitable daily surprises — a permit condition that was misunderstood, a piece of gear stuck in customs, a location neighbour who objects to power packs noise at dawn.
+Czech crews are skilled and pro, but they work in Czech.
+The fixer makes sure that the visiting director's intentions are communicated accurately to the local gaffer, that the Czech camera assistant knows the visiting DP's specific gear preferences, and that the daily rhythm of the set fits both the global shoots's pace and Czech labour rules around breaks and late hours.

 Incentive and Administrative Compliance

-The Czech Republic's 20% rebate is one of the strongest in Europe — uncapped, applicable to a broad range of qualifying expenditure, and available to all production formats.
+The Czech Republic's 20% rebates is one of the strongest in Europe — uncapped, applicable to a broad range of qualifying expenditure, and ready to all production formats.
 But it is not automatic.
-The fixer or production service company manages the relationship with the Czech Film Fund, ensures that all qualifying spend is properly documented through a Czech entity, coordinates the cultural and economic test submissions, and maintains the paper trail that auditors will scrutinise.
-Beyond the rebate, Czech productions face standard EU compliance requirements: work permits for non-EU crew, equipment customs declarations, VAT registration, local employment contracts that comply with Czech labour code, and insurance documentation.
-The fixer handles or coordinates all of this — and for productions unfamiliar with Czech administrative culture, this alone justifies the engagement.
+The fixer or shoot service firm manages the relationship with the Czech Film Fund, makes sure that all qualifying spend is well logged through a Czech entity, sets up the cultural and economic test submissions, and keeps the paper trail that auditors will scrutinise.
+Beyond the rebates, Czech shoots face standard EU compliance needs: work permits for non-EU crew, gear customs declarations, VAT sign-ups, local employment contracts that comply with Czech labour code, and insurance records.
+The fixer handles or sets up all of this — and for shoots unfamiliar with Czech administrative culture, this alone justifies the buy-in.

 When Do You Need a Fixer?